Shop Pre On Amazon Fresh

 by Pre Brands May 10, 2021

 Ground beef is one of the most commonly consumed types of beef in America.
 From chili to tacos, burgers, casseroles, meat sauces and more, it’s highly versatile, and ground beef is easy to prepare, freezes well, and stores excellently in cooked dishes!
+But, what actually goes into ground beef?

 But what actually goes into ground beef?
 You may have asked yourself this before, and you may be wondering what the answer is.
 What beef parts are actually used to create ground beef?
 That’s a great question, and in this blog from Pre, we’ll discuss everything that you need to know.